-In many LMICs, including India and countries in Africa, LF accounts for a significant portion of the total burden of disease.
-Approximately 1.3 billion people-more than one-seventh of the world's population-are at risk for LF in 83 countries (Chu and others 2010; Michael, Bundy, and Grenfell 1996; WHO 2013a).
-The Southeast Asia region is home to 65 percent of LF cases, and 30 percent of patients live in Sub-Saharan Africa.
+In many LMICs, including India and countries in Sub-Saharan Africa, LF accounts for a significant portion of the total burden of disease.
+Approximately 1.3 billion people-over one-seventh of the world's population-are at risk for LF in 83 countries (Chu and others 2009; Michael, Bundy and Grenfell 1995; WHO 2013).
+The Southeast Asian region is home to 65 percent of LF cases, while 30 percent of patients live in Sub-Saharan Africa.

-Some 40 million people are estimated to have symptomatic manifestations of filariasis; one-third of these people live in India.
-In tropical regions, an estimated 25 million to 27 million men have filarial hydroceles (Pani, Kumaraswami and Das 2005; WHO 2013a).
-In many communities, the majority of men with LF eventually develop symptomatic hydroceles (Addiss 2013; Babu, Mishra, and Nayak 2009; Dreyer, Norões, and Addiss 1997; Wijers 1977; Zeldenryk and others 2011).
-In a summary by Haddix and Kestler (2000), a high prevalence of hydrocele was demonstrated in several LMICs.
-On the coasts of Tanzania and Kenya, 90 percent and 60 percent of men, respectively, were found to have hydrocele at age 70.
+Forty million people are estimated to have symptomatic manifestations of filariasis; one-third of these live in India.
+In tropical regions, an estimated 25 to 27 million men have filarial hydroceles (Pani, Kumaraswami and Das 2005; WHO 2013).
+In many communities, the majority of men with LF eventually develop symptomatic hydroceles (Addiss 2013; Babu, Mishra and Nayak 2009; Dreyer and others 1997; Wijers 1977; Zeldenyk and others 2011).
+In a summary by Haddix and Kestler, a high prevalence of hydrocele was demonstrated in several LMICs.
+On the coasts of Tanzania and Kenya, 90 percent and 60 percent of men, respectively, were reported to have hydrocele at age 70.
 In Pondicherry, India, 45 percent of men have hydroceles by age 60 (Haddix and Kestler 2000).
-Hydrocele is also common in young men and has been identified in a large number of military recruits in northern Brazil (Norões and others 1996).
+Hydrocele is also common in young men and has been identified in a large number of military recruits in northern Brazil (Noroes and others 1996).

 Studies indicate that population-based and household surveys consistently underestimate the true prevalence of hydrocele and disability from the disease (Eigege and others 2002; Mathieu and others 2008).
 Personal modesty often impedes accurate reporting of hydroceles in household surveys.
-Clinical mapping by patient examination is the only precise method of hydrocele prevalence measurement (Eigege and others 2002; Mathieu and others 2008; Pani, Kumaraswami, and Das 2005).
-Spot mapping of children for LF may produce imprecise estimates of hydrocele disease burden; spot maps of men with hydrocele generally correlate highly with local LF prevalence.
+Clinical mapping by patient examination is the only precise method of hydrocele prevalence measurement (Mathieu and others 2008; Eigege and others 2002; Pani, Kumaraswami and Das 2005).
+Spot mapping of children for LF may produce imprecise estimates of hydrocele disease burden, while spot maps of men with hydrocele generally correlate highly with local LF prevalence.